magento/devdocs/src/guides/v2.4/rest/tutorials/inventory/in-store-pickup.md

 An `orderID`, such as `6`

-## Mark order as ready for pick-up
+## Mark the order as ready for pick-up

-When the order is ready to be picked up, send a notification email to the customer.The payload contains an array of order IDs.
+When the order is ready to be picked up, send a notification email to the customer.
+The payload contains an array of order IDs.

 This call creates a shipment.